DoktorC/double-strike-host2026/README.md

 We provide the firmware and side-channel patterns in the `artefacts` repository.

 For reproducing the same IaPAM and sequence of executed/skipped non-important MACs, you must use the same numpy version reported in this repository, and the same seeds we provide in the json files describing the acquisition campaign parameters.

+We provide in an external archive the:

+  * collected side-channel traces;
+  * the inputs fed to the DNN implementations;
+  * the sequence of random values to determine whether skip or not a non-important weight;
+  * the sequence of executed MACs/processed weights;
+  * the parameters charactersing the side-channel acquisition campaign.

+You can find this archive at the following URL: https://zenodo.org/records/17965887.

 # Cite in your Documents